LegacyUpdate/mingw-for-legacy-update/README.md

 ```

 # Stage 6: Install the MinGW C Runtime and other Win32 libraries for the x86 version.

+This package contains the libraries which implement the Win32 API.

 ```
 sh ../scripts/004-mingw-x86.sh